Report a boat accident, incident or death

 When to a report an accident or incident

-You must make a report if your vessel is involved in any of the following:
+You must make a report if your vessel has been involved in an accident or incident that results in:

-- receives damage which renders or is likely to render it unsafe
+- damage which renders or is likely to render it unsafe

-- has been in great danger from the actions of another boat
+- danger from the actions of another boat

-- damages a pipeline, submarine cable or marine navigational unit
+- damages to a pipeline, submarine cable or marine navigational unit

-- an accident in which the sea is polluted by oil or by an noxious substance either by your boat or another vessel
+- an accident in which the sea is polluted by oil or a noxious substance either by your boat or another vessel.

 Report a death